How to Become Communication Engineer

 • Hard to balance work-life

-• Field requires more labour force compared to other degrees
+• The field requires more labour force compared to other degrees

 Career as a Communication Engineer

-Communication Engineers are employed in many different sectors, they may design, build, test, install, maintain, repair, troubleshoot, train, or manage communications systems.
-Some common jobs for communication engineers in the field include:
+Communication Engineers are employed in many different sectors; they may design, build, test, install, maintain, repair, troubleshoot, train, or manage communications systems.
+Some typical jobs for communication engineers in the field include:

 Sectors: